-In 1990, a small, but dedicated group of teachers in Massachusetts came together to improve an education system that frequently allowed its lesbian, gay, bisexual and transgender (LGBT) students to be bullied, discriminated against and/or fall through the cracks.
+GLSEN (pronounced "glisten") was founded in 1990 by a small, but dedicated group of teachers in Massachusetts who came together to improve an education system that too frequently allows its lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) students to be bullied, discriminated against, or fall through the cracks.

-Over 25 years later, that small group has grown into the leading national education organization focused on ensuring safe schools for all students.
-Today, we’re known as GLSEN, the Gay, Lesbian & Straight Education Network.
+Over 25 years later, that small group has grown into the leading national education organization focused on ensuring safe and affirming schools for LGBTQ students.

 We face a pervasive problem with a set of new challenges.
 8 out of 10 LGBT students are still harassed at school each year because of who they are.